grand-rick/design-patterns/README.md

 1. Favor composition over inheritance
 1. Program to an interface, not an implementation
 1. Strive for loosely coupled designs between objects that interact
+1. Classes should be open for extension but closed for modification

 ## _Design Patterns_